BlueManCZ/SIF/README.md

 **SIF is a simple Python script that allows the user to fix runtime icons of Steam games on Linux, that are shown in dock or panel.**

 It aims to be safe, simple and intuitive.
-Script must be started by regular user and it modifies files only in `~/.local/share/applications` directory.
+Script must be started by a regular user and it modifies only files in `~/.local/share/applications` directory.

 I created this script because it was very frustrating how the game icons didn't fit the selected icon theme.